mienxiu/mienxiu.github.io/_posts/2022-02-26-threads-and-concurrency.md

 There are some useful multithreading patterns for structuring multi-threaded applications.

 ### Boss-Workers Pattern
-In the boss-workers pattern, a boss thread assigns work to the worker threads, and the workers performs the entire task that's assigned to them.
+In the boss-workers pattern, a boss thread assigns work to the worker threads, and the workers perform the entire task that's assigned to them.

 ![boss-workers pattern](/assets/images/10-threads12.png)